Examining Avios Points Value

-As we can see from the above the value of Avios points can vary dramatically depending on the method of redemption.
-Using the new ‘part pay with Avios’ function should be your base case scenario where the value of Avios points will vary between 0.55p and 1p depending on the number of points redeemed.
+As we can see from the above, the value of Avios points can vary dramatically depending on the method of redemption.
+Using the new ‘part pay with Avios’ function should be your base-case scenario in which the value of Avios points will vary between 0.55p and 1p depending on the number of points redeemed.

-Using Avios points for long haul economy flights is generally a terrible idea.
-This is because a significant proportion of the overall price of an economy ticket comprises of taxes which are payable in addition to the avios points used.
-In this particular instance and only if you really need to, you should use the ‘part pay with Avios’ function which offers significant better value for money.
+Using Avios points for long-haul economy flights is generally a terrible idea.
+This is because a significant proportion of the overall price of an economy ticket is comprised of taxes which are payable in addition to the Avios points used.
+In this particular instance and only if you really need to, you should use the ‘part pay with Avios’ function which offers significantly better value for money.

-As you may expect using a 2-4-1 voucher doubles the value of your redeemed points.
-As such where this tends to add significant value is where you’re redeeming long haul flights in either Business or First.
-That said, if you’re redeeming business/first and wouldn’t ordinarily pay for it then you should calculate the value of your points based on the price of an economy (or premium economy) ticket that you’d be prepared to purchase.
+As you may expect, using a 2-4-1 voucher doubles the value of your redeemed points.
+Where this tends to add significant value is when you’re redeeming long-haul flights in either Business or First.
+That said, if you’re redeeming Business/First and wouldn’t ordinarily pay for it then you should calculate the value of your points based on the price of an economy (or premium economy) ticket that you’d be prepared to purchase.

 As always we hope you’ve found this article useful and please do comment below if you have any questions.